repetere/modelscript/README.md

-      oneHotEncoder(columnName,options), // - returns a new object of one hot encoded values columnMatrix(columnName,options), // - returns a matrix of values from multiple columns columnReducer(newColumnName,options), // - returns a new array of a selected column that is passed a reducer function, this is used to create new columns for aggregate statistics fitColumns(options), // - mutates data property of RawData by replacing multiple columns in a single command ]
+      oneHotEncoder(columnName,options), // - returns a new object of one hot encoded values columnMatrix(columnName,options), // - returns a matrix of values from multiple columns columnReducer(newColumnName,options), // - returns a new array of a selected column that is passed a reducer function, this is used to create new columns for aggregate statistics fitColumns(options), // - mutates data property of DataSet by replacing multiple columns in a single command ]
   },
   util: {